 File Type 1DVD IFO Backup File

-Backup of a .IFO file from a DVD video disc; stores information about the content of the DVD; may be accessed if the VIDEO_TS.IFO file cannot be read; like IFO files, BUP files are not encrypted.
+A BUP file is a backup of an .IFO file from a DVD video disc.
+It stores information about the content of the DVD and may be accessed if the VIDEO_TS.IFO file cannot be read.
+BUP files are not encrypted.

 File Type 2McAfee Quarantined File

 This file is saved in a zipped format.
 You can view the contents by unzipping it with a file decompression program.

 Quarantined file created by McAfee anti-virus products; saves a backup of a file that was moved from another location on the computer because a virus or other malware was detected; saved to the following directory in Windows Vista and Windows 7: